AnonymousPlanet/thgtoa/guide.md

 This time you will need to submit an appeal using a form [^206] , provide a good reason and wait for the appeal to be processed by Twitter.
 During that process, it's possible that you will receive an e-mail (on ProtonMail) asking you to reply to a customer service ticket to prove that you do have access to your e-mail and that it's you.
 This will be directed toward your Gmail address but will arrive on your ProtonMail.

-Obviously do not reply from ProtonMail as this will raise suspicions, you have to sign-in into Gmail (unfortunately) and compose a new mail from there copy pasting the E-Mail , Subject and Content from ProtonMail.
+Obviously do not reply from ProtonMail as this will raise suspicions, you have to sign-in into Gmail (unfortunately) and compose a new mail from there copy pasting the E-Mail, Subject and Content from ProtonMail.
 As well as a reply confirming you have access to that e-mail.

 After a few days, your account should get unsuspended "for good".
 I had no issues after that but keep in mind they can still ban your account for any reason if you violate the community guidelines.
 The phone number and e-mail will then be flagged and you will have no other option but to get a new identity with a new number to sign-up again.
 Don't use this account for trolling.

-## Linkedin:
+## LinkedIn:

 -   Is this against their TOS?
 Yes <https://www.linkedin.com/legal/user-agreement>